trans-travel/trans-travel/us/ok.md

 ## Jails / Prisons

- * Trans women would typically be housed with men
+ * Trans women will be housed with men due to executive order.
- * Trans men would typically be housed with women
+ * Trans men will be housed with women due to executive order.
- * Nonbinary people would typically be housed according to sex assigned at birth
+ * Nonbinary people will typically be housed according to sex assigned at birth due to executive order.
  * Medical care (HRT) has been discontinued for at least one prisoner due to prison staff believing she was "faking" being transgender.
  * Medical care other than HRT is not generally provided (by policy).